zogzog/cubicweb/doc/book/en/tutorials/advanced/part05_ui-advanced.rst

 ..
 Note:
-   `sheet` is another predefined variable containing values defined by already process `:file:`uiprops.py`` file, notably the cubicweb's one.
+   `sheet` is another predefined variable containing values defined by already process `:file:`uiprops.py`` file, notably the CubiWeb's one.

-Here we simply want our CSS additionally to cubicweb's base CSS files, so we redefine the `STYLESHEETS` variable to existing CSS (accessed through the `sheet` variable) with our one added.
+Here we simply want our CSS in addition to CubiWeb's base CSS files, so we redefine the `STYLESHEETS` variable to existing CSS (accessed through the `sheet` variable) with our one added.
 I could also have done: